Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 Print pieces, like direct mailers and brochures.
 Again, this can vary widely, depending on the size.
 A direct mailer that’s an oversized postcard might be $500.
 But if it’s a long direct mail sales letter, it can be much more than that.
 (That sort of direct-mail copywriting is a true specialty.
 It’s not something I do.)
 Brochures and catalogs—this also depends on the size.
 A simple tri-fold brochure might be $750 to $1000.
 The more pages you add, the more work that’s involved, so the bigger your quote.

-Closing thoughts on how to charge for copywriting services . . .
+Closing thoughts on copywriting prices . . .

 The most important thing you should take away from this article is this: Quote on the VALUE you’re delivering, not the hours it takes you to do a project.